Sri Lanka Struggles to Come to Terms With Easter Bombings

 The attackers’ motivation — beyond inflicting maximum carnage — remains unclear.
 But government officials have said the suicide bombers were Sri Lankan nationals who carried out the attacks with the help of international militants, and a Syrian national is in police custody in connection with the attacks.
 Authorities are eager to pin the atrocities on little-known radical Islamist organization National Thowheeth Jama’ath (NTJ), but neither it nor any other organization has claimed responsibility.

-Fernando says the possible new sectarianism to these attacks is not reflective of the diverse community he he was born and raised in.
+Fernando says the possible new sectarianism to these attacks is not reflective of the diverse community he was born and raised in.
 “We all helped evacuate victims.
 Muslims, Buddhists and everyone else living here helped.
 There is no racism in this town.
 We all live peacefully here.”

 However, just last year, a state of emergency was declared when hardline Buddhist mobs ransacked Muslim homes and businesses in Kandy — a city in central Sri Lanka — reportedly in retaliation for the beating of a Buddhist by Muslim men.
 In 2014, at least two people were killed and 80 wounded during sectarian clashes in Dharga Town in the country’s southwest.
 Much of the blame for inflaming tensions has been laid at the feet of hardline Buddhist groups like Bodu Bala Sena, whose zealous followers believe that Sri Lankan identity is inseparable from Buddhism.